 It was like this last month.
 For an entire week, it rained.
 That week, if I remember correctly, was followed by a warm week- it wasn’t severe, but it did require the air conditioner to be turned on.
 After that, Hurricane Irene followed.

-During the hurricane, all I could think about was the moment I made a this soup for myself, which I had made during the first week of much needed rain.
+During the hurricane, all I could think about was the moment I made a this roasted tomato soup for myself, which I had made during the first week of much needed rain.
 I was home alone, we had a somewhat significant amount of tomatoes waiting to be used up, and the depressing grey clouds that covered the sky made me long for a bit of color in my day.

 After a few moments of thinking what to do with the tomatoes, I preheated the oven, pulled a baking tray and cutting board out of the cupboard, and began chopping and slicing at onions, a small head of garlic, and the crimson red tomatoes.
 Everything was mixed on the baking tray with some olive oil (not extra-virgin), a spoonful of sugar- to help caramelize and bring out the sweetness of the red fruit, some salt & pepper and thyme- to accentuate and heighten the flavor.